Gala (singer): 2011–2012

 In 2011, Gala performed the new single "Lose Yourself in Me" at the show Dance in the Summer in Beirut, next to Taio Cruz, T-Pain, Dev and Dash Berlin.
-The event was organised by MixFM Radio and "Lose Yourself in Me" reached No. 2 in the top 10 airplay charts before its release, later ranking at No. 1 in Lebanon RFX Radio for 3 consecutive weeks.
+The event was organised by MixFM Radio and "Lose Yourself in Me" reached No. 2 in the top 10 airplay charts before its release, later ranking at No. 1 in Lebanon RFX Radio for three consecutive weeks.

 The worldwide release of the "Lose Yourself in Me" single occurred in May 2012 through Gala's independent label Matriarchy Records.
 The song has been played, among other stations, on Fun Radio and Radio FG in France.
 It has been on high rotation on Impact FM and Radio Antipode, and entered the new releases on Belgium's Fun Radio.

 The "Lose Yourself in Me" music video was produced independently by Matriarchy Records in collaboration with The Masses.
-It was directed by Alistair Legrand brother of Victoria Legrand from the band Beach House.
+It was directed by Alistair Legrand, brother of Beach House's Victoria Legrand.
 The video featured full LED suits and krump dancers from Los Angeles and was choreographed by Gala.

-After its release, the video was featured on the home page of Dailymotion, Yahoo France, The Huffington Post, The Mediateseur, and Vogue.
+After its release, the video was featured on the home page of Dailymotion, Yahoo France, The Huffington Post, The Mediateseur, and Vogue Italia.